The Blue Planet

 0/5

-There is no depiction or discussion of alcohol, drugs, or smoking throughout the series.
+There is no depiction or mention of alcohol, tobacco, or drug use throughout this documentary series.

 Frightening Scenes